fanconic/this-does-not-look-like-that/README.md

 # *This Looks Like That...
-Does it?
-# *Shortcomings of Latent Space Prototype Explainability in Deep Networks
+Does it?* - Shortcomings of Latent Space Prototype Explainability in Deep Networks

 Group Project for the "Deep Learning" Lecture in Fall 2020 at ETH Zürich.